I have a theory as to why so many Americans are unhappy nowadays.

 Here is Shrek:

 It took half an hour to shear off all that wool.
-Usually, it takes five to ten minutes to shear a sheep.
+Usually, it takes two to five minutes to shear a sheep.

 THEY ARE INEXPENSIVE, UNCOMPLAINING AND ECOFRIENDLY LAWN MOWERS